 There is a story of an evangelist who went to share the gospel in a nearby town, he was quickly confronted by a man telling the dreadful history of the church in his area.
 A history of plundering, abusing, and harming people, “my own nephew was killed by them” he said, “they wore those elaborate coats and capes and crosses, signifying a heavenly commission, but their evil designs and lives I cannot ignore.”
 The evangelist took into consideration what was said and responded with this illustration: “suppose I were to steal your coat, wear it and rob a bank.
 Suppose I was caught in sight running in the distance and the police recognized that the coat I was wearing belonged to you, and they came to your house and accused you of breaking into the bank?
 What would you say?”
 Now the man responded, “I would deny it, although it was my coat, it was not me.”
 In the same way, although some wear the name of Christ, this does not mean they are of Christ.
+We cannot assume that everyone who identifies as a Christian authentically is one, particularly in societies where claiming to follow Jesus is not a ticket to martyrdom but a path to power.
 This man eventually gave his life to God realizing that the personhood of Jesus was very different from those who miss represented him.

 You see we often allow someone or some poor experience to alter our own opinion of Christianity, rather than going to the person of Christ himself, the author and finisher of our faith.
 Look at who he is and who he claims to be and you will see the one who wears his father’s coat very well.
 Pilate said, “I found no fault in this man.”
 The thief on the cross by Jesus’s side said, “I deserve to be here for my crimes, but this man has done no wrong.”
 Jesus faced those who hated him most and said, “Which of you can prove me guilty of sin?”
 A statement no religious prophet, founder or leader has been able to make because the sinfulness of each of them is undeniable.
 Christ taught us to love our enemies, to pray for those who persecute and mock us, to turn the other cheek to those who hit us, to value and care for those who are neglected by society, just as he did.
 When his disciple raised a weapon in the name of religion, Christ said, “Put the sword back, for all who draw the sword will die by it.”
 Jesus, while being tortured, his body beaten and sliced all over, hanging by nails from a cross, looked down at his accusers, those most opposed to him, persecuting and mocking him and yet spoke “father, forgive them.”
 Right at the centre of Christianity is a claim that even when someone is your enemy, we are to love, to value and to forgive.

 So is Christianity to blame for violence?
 Well religion has at times had violent consequences but what all authentic Christians follow first and foremost is not a religion, or an institution, or even a rule book, but Jesus himself, “the way, the truth and the life.”
 That he came to reveal the heart of man, to reveal our purpose, our identity and our destiny.
 Christianity does not only have an absolute basis for speaking against violence and injustice, it tackles the very source of it: the human heart.
+Our most fundamental problem is not lack of education or democracy or opportunity but the gruesome reality the bible calls sin – the deceit and evil in our hearts.
 This is where violence must be addressed, at its source.
 The heart needs true and meaningful love, and this love, the absolute love of God, is the foundation of the Christian faith.